MicrosoftLearning/dp-420-cosmos-db-dev/Allfiles/Labs/Shared/README.md

 **The `security` profile grants no data-plane role to the signed-in user.** Watching a hosted managed identity gain, then lose, write access is what that exercise measures, so handing your own identity account-wide access up front would hide the result.
 It also registers `Microsoft.ContainerInstance` alongside `Microsoft.DocumentDB`.

 ## Status

+For `search` and `agentmemory`, run setup with `-AccountOnly` first.
+In the account's **Features** pane, enable full-text search and confirm vector search is enabled.
+Allow enrollment to complete, then rerun with the same resource group, explicit `-AccountName`, profile, and `-SearchFeaturesReady`.
+The confirmation switch records the learner's check, not an automated readiness test.
+Only this second stage provisions containers and roles.
+Run verification after it succeeds.

 Seed data is validated against the live CosmicWorks dataset: `product` holds 295 items with no missing `categoryId`, and `productMeta` holds 237 items (37 `category`, 200 `tag`) with no missing `type`.